DrEmpiricism/Optimize-Offline/README.md

 The removal of Xbox.TCUI and Xbox.IdentityProvider will prevent the Windows Store Apps Troubleshooter from working properly and likewise affect the Windows Store.
 It is not recommended to remove these if the Windows Store is required.

+## Microsoft DaRT 10 and Windows 10 Debugging Tools ##

+> Microsoft Diagnostics and Recovery Toolset (DaRT) 10 lets you diagnose and repair a computer that cannot be started or that has problems starting as expected.
+By using DaRT 10, you can recover end-user computers that have become unusable, diagnose probable causes of issues, and quickly repair unbootable or locked-out computers.
+When it is necessary, you can also quickly restore important lost files and detect and remove malware, even when the computer is not online.
+[Microsoft Document](https://docs.microsoft.com/en-us/microsoft-desktop-optimization-pack/dart-v10/)

+*The supplied WIMs used for applying MS DaRT 10 and associated debugging tools are compressed using recovery compression.
+This type of compression cannot be viewed in a GUI by some ISO image programs.*

 ## About the Defaultuser0 ghost account ##

 Any time an OEM Windows Image is modified offline, or the System Preparation, Reset and Provisioning Package deployment features are used, there is a chance this ghost account will surface.